csirmaz-lit/Primus-Vittason/notes.md

 This of course is just equivalent to an identity operation "B_x :: I(B_y)
 <=> I'(B_x, B_y) <=> B_x = B_y".

-<a name="8002">8002)</a> Notice that all these problems go away if we have a
-solipsistic approach.
-If there is no objectively existing universe that exists before and after the I, if there are no alternative bodies that may just as well be "I" as my body, then there is nothing to explain.

 ## Day 3